Haiti: Through the Lens

 Mireille Is on the Road to Financial Stability

-Three years ago, a massive earthquake destroyed Mireille Henry’s home in Haiti, killing her mother and trapping her daughter under the rubble for five hours.
+The massive earthquake destroyed Mireille Henry’s home in Haiti, killing her mother and trapping her daughter under the rubble for five hours.
 The mother of four lost everything she owned.
-Now, three years later, thanks to a CARE’s microsavings program, Mireille is on the road to financial stability
+Today, thanks to a CARE’s microsavings program, Mireille is on the road to financial stability.

 How CARE works in emergencies